alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 It's important to exercise caution when using the root user account, as any command or operation executed with root privileges has the potential to cause significant damage to the system if performed incorrectly.
 It's recommended to use the root user account only when necessary and to carefully consider the potential consequences of each action before executing it.

 > ### :pencil2: Exercise - Playing with permissions
-> 1. Under `/etc/passwd` and `/etc/group` you’ll find a list of all your users and groups on your system, respectively. cat those files and review your users and group.
+> 1. Under `/etc/passwd` and `/etc/group` you'll find a list of all your users and groups on your system, respectively. cat those files and review your users and group.
 > 2. Make sure that your user is a member of the group sudo.
 > 3. Use the `ls -l` command to list the files in your home dir along with their permissions.
 > 4. Why are all your directories having an execute (x) permission?
 Use the chmod command to to revoke the x permission of some directory, what happened?